bassline-mnk/basslinemnk/.github/ISSUE_TEMPLATE/bug_report.md

 ## What are the steps to reproduce this behavior?

-1. Open TinyPilot in Chrome
+1. Open BasslineMnk in Chrome
 2. Click on '....'
 4. See error